Skip to main content

 Webhook verification uses node:crypto for HMAC.
 On Cloudflare Workers, enable the nodejs_compat flag in wrangler.toml:

 Pure-edge runtimes without Node compatibility cannot use the SDK’s verifier in v1.
-Track this issue for a Web Crypto fallback.
+A Web Crypto fallback is planned for a future major release.

 Testing locally